-The Plum website has a help centre with useful FAQ’s and a telephone number, however, we failed to get any reply from their customer support team when we tried calling the number provided on the website.
+The Plum website has a help centre with useful FAQs and a telephone number, however, I failed to get any reply from their customer support team when I tried calling the number provided on the website whilst conducting this Plum review.
 Within the app there is a chatbot, however, if you want to speak to a real person you can expect to wait around for a response.
-We waited for two and a half hours for a response.
+I waited for two and a half hours for a response.
 However, you don’t need to keep the app open while you wait, as the response to your question will be sent to the email address you provided.

 Who is Plum Suitable For?

-When it comes to investing, Plum aims to provide an investment platform that is so easy to use, that even people who have been deterred by lack of investment knowledge can have the confidence to start their investment journey.
-Plum provides a safe, easy to use platform for first time investment groups who don’t typically invest, such as women and millennials.
+When it comes to investing, Plum aims to provide an investment platform that is so easy to use, that even people who have been deterred by a lack of investment knowledge can have the confidence to start their investment journey.
+Plum provides a safe, easy-to-use platform for first-time investment groups who don’t typically invest, such as women and millennials.

-Plum is also available on email at [email protected] and their customer support team is available from 9.00-17.00 on weekdays and 10.00 – 16.00 on Saturday and Sundays.
+Plum is also available on email at [email protected] and their customer support team is available from 9.00-17.00 on weekdays and 10.00 – 16.00 on Saturdays and Sundays.

 Customers wanting to withdraw money can do so by logging into their Plum app and selecting the ‘Home’ tab.
 From there tap ‘Pockets’ and ‘Withdraw’.
 Simply enter the amount you wish to withdraw and wait one working day for your funds to appear in your bank account.